GMECH7/rss_islandr/docs/local-development.md

 # Local development

 This document describes how to set up the development environment, the commands that are available, the tests, and the GitHub workflows including how a release is created.
-How to build and install the installers is described in [Installers](installers.md).
+The procedure on building the Windows and Linux installers, as well as the installation steps for end users is described in [Installers](installers.md).

-Contents
+## Table of Contents

 1. [Prerequisites](#1-prerequisites)
 2. [Getting the code](#2-getting-the-code)